This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Take a large saucepot and boil enough water to cover the drip pans.
 Add approximately 1/2 a cup of dishwashing detergent and mix it in until it dissolves.

-Now that we’ve covered some of the effective ways of cleaning your drip pans, I hope your quarantine time becomes personal-effective-cleaning-time.
+Now that we’ve covered some of the effective ways of cleaning your drip pans, I hope you use up any free time to give your drip pans some attention.
 Happy cleaning!